MTRXxSteven/Demo_Plant_Site/README.md

 ## Search Bar

--A real time search bar to search for plants by name or other properties.
+- A real time search bar to search for plants by name or other properties.
--The search results update dynamically as the user types.
+- The search results update dynamically as the user types.

 ## Data Fetching